-It’s about what she was shocked to discover she had in common with the antifeminist, antigay Christian right after doing investigative reporting on them for years for the Voice, The Nation, Ms. and Newsday.
+It’s about what she was a bit aghast to discover she had in common with the Christian right after doing investigative reporting on them for four years for the Voice, The Nation, Ms. and Newsday.

 Ferocious Romance won a Lambda Literary Award for best book on religion/spirituality and was a finalist for the Quality Paperback Book Club’s New Visions Award “for the most promising or distinctive work by a new author.”